How To Install Postfix CentOS 7

 rpm -qa | grep sendmail

-Output: If sendmail is installed on your server, then the following output will come:
+Output: If Sendmail has been installed on your server, the following output will appear:

-If you get an output similar to one shown above, then you need to remove Sendmail using the below command:
+If you receive an output similar to the one shown above, remove Sendmail by executing the command below:

 sudo yum remove sendmail*